 - plain dress pants

-- plain suits
+- plain fabric suits of any kind

 - plain work clothes